travier/podman-action/README.md

 container](https://quay.io/repository/podman/stable) with buildah and skopeo included on top.

+**NOTE: This is usually no longer needed now that GitHub supports Ubuntu 24.04 based runners which include newer versions of podman and buildah.**

 ## How to use

 Use the podman, buildah and skopeo actions from